Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 Step 9.
 Check all is ok

-You can run the client commands (arcinfo, arcsub etc) from the host running A-REX or from any other host in the network.
-In any case you must install the ARC client (steps 4 and 5)
+etc) from the host running A-REX or from any other machine by installing the ARC client in steps 4 and 5.

-You can start with the information query about your newly installed ARC computing element [1]:
+You can start with the information query about your newly installed ARC computing element:

 [user ~]$ arcinfo -C https://arc.example.org/arex